SMART-TTS/SMART-Vocoder/README.md

 </code>
 </pre>

-or you can run the example code with the pretrained model:
+or you can run the example code with the pretrained model (pretrained/checkpoint.pth):
 <pre>
 <code>
 CUDA_VISIBLE_DEVICES=0 python mel2audio.py
 </code>
 </pre>

-Our pretrained model was trained on the KOR DB (not on LJ Speech)
+Our pretrained model was trained on the KOR DB (not on LJ Speech).

 ## Results
 Synthesized audio samples can be found at 'outputs_LJ/'

+## Pretrained model

+[Click Here](https://drive.google.com/file/d/17AbkGNWk92Q98QajNgtakbjc_GQKqel_/view?usp=sharing) to download the pretrained model on the KOR DB.

 ## References
 - WaveGlow: https://github.com/NVIDIA/waveglow